FlixNFood

 3. Roll the dough into a rope, cut small pieces, and roll each into a thin round, thicker at the center.

-5. Steam (or boil) for 8–10 minutes until the wrappers are glossy and the filling is cooked.
+5. Steam (or boil) for 8–10 minutes until the wrappers are glossy and the filling is cooked through — 160°F at the center, or cut one open to check there's no pink.
 Serve with black vinegar, ginger, and chili oil.